tom-hewitt/eremius/README.md

 The 9 combinations of these formats form the 9 possible addressing modes.

+## Labels
+A Label is a program-relative address that can be assigned to any line in the program.

 ## Instructions
 ### B - Branch
 Causes a branch to a target address.